christopher5106/christopher5106.github.io/_posts/2017-12-1-python-dash-evaluate-true-skills-reinforcement-learning-agents-distributed-cluster.markdown

 3- in the case the best agent does not win against the lower one, there might be some tie game / drawn games.

-So, here is my implementation, emulating also an unresponsive task with `sleep` method, random errors (exceptions or invalid results) on top of the stochastic strategy:
+Moreover, there might some unresponsive tasks in a real game evaluation, and we'll need to emulate such failures.
+Let's use the `sleep` method, random errors (exceptions or invalid results) on top of a stochastic strategy that will not always give the success to the best agent:

 ```python
 def play(self, agent0, agent1):